isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-04-04-post-Leather made from mushrooms: Alternative materials making waves through the fashion scene.md

 As part of a school project while studying architecture in university, I visited a small village in Indonesia to better understand rural building structures and community culture.
 The village had no electricity or internet connection, but the local community lived fulfilling and self-sufficient lives with available resources.
 Inspired by their eco-conscious way of living where they incorporated agriculture into their daily lives, we built on the idea and decided to explore the potential of agriculture and its sustainable structures.
 This led us to the discovery of mycelium, the root-like structure of mushrooms.
 With our existing expertise in architecture, we originally planned to use mycelium as building materials.
 However, through networking among industry experts and personal connections, we unravelled a subsequent problem statement - the need for sustainable leather in fashion products like sneakers.
 We decided to transform myceliumsinto a material that mimicked characteristics of leather, down to the grain and feel.
 Naturally, this forged the future direction of MYCL and our team.

 ![Mycotech Mycellium Product](/images/entrepassarticle_mycotechmycelliumproduct.png)
+<sup> Featured in the photo are products that have been made using mycelium </sup>

 **2. What attracted you to incorporate in Singapore and was it a strategic decision?**